-The goal of this project is to establish a sea turtle population baseline which will allow us to determine population trends and recognize "hot spots" that could warrant additional legislative protection.
+The goal of this project is to establish a sea turtle population baseline which will allow us to determine population trends and recognise "hot spots" that could warrant additional legislative protection.
 We also collect sea turtle nesting and hatching data.

-Analysis of our data has so far been used to develop the first sea turtle Red List Assessments for the Maldives and in impact reports for the Marine Turtle Specialist Group Regional Reports, technical reports for the United Nations, and peer reviewed papers in scientific journals.
+Our data analysis has been instrumental in developing the first sea turtle Red List Assessments for the Maldives and has contributed to impact reports for the Marine Turtle Specialist Group Regional Reports, technical reports for the United Nations, and peer-reviewed papers in scientific journals.

-If you go diving or snorkelling in your free time and are lucky enough to photograph sea turtles, you may submit the photos to us to contribute to this research.
+If you go diving or snorkelling in your free time and are fortunate enough to photograph sea turtles, you can submit the photos to us to support this research.